jzurner1/School-Notes/70 - Data/72 - Encoding and formatting/Character encoding.md

-The process of assigning numbers to graphical characters, specifically bits to alphanumeric characters.
+An [[encoding|encoding]] practice; the process of assigning numbers to graphical characters, specifically bits to alphanumeric characters.

 A character set is defines a standard code used to interpret and display characters in a language.
 There are a number of sets, but these are the most common: